Canon T5i vs T7i

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5i and the Canon T7i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T5i: